Concerns about Teasing

 - Have your children practice using feeling words by having them identify characters’ emotions in books or on TV.
-Ask how they could tell what the character was feeling.
-What words did the character use?
-What actions or facial expressions did they notice?
+Ask:

 - At the beginning, children may be able to identify just the basic emotions of sad, mad and glad.
 But as they mature, you can teach children that emotions exist on a continuum and help expand their feeling vocabulary.
 For example, beyond just glad, there is: